In addition to those issues we discuss elsewhere in our website there is a need to discuss an approach

 we have forgotten, that the individual has Rights that cannot be taken away by the power of the majority, the MOB.
 A Democracy

-that operates in defiance of these principals will always degenerate into something unacceptable, typically being replaced
+that operates in defiance of these principles will always degenerate into something unacceptable, typically being replaced

 by something that operates in a rather tyrannical fashion.
 The reason for this is, purely democratic processes, that operate